Spectral State Compression of Markov Processes: Numerical Studies

 \subsection{Analysis of Manhattan Taxi Trips}

 We apply the state compression method to study the New York City Yellow Cab data\footnote{Data source: \url{https://s3.amazonaws.com/nyc-tlc/trip+data/yellow_tripdata_2016-01.csv}}.
-The dataset contains $1.1\times 10^7$ taxi trip records at New York City in 2016.
+The dataset contains $1.1\times 10^7$ taxi trip records from 2016.
 Each record contains the information of one trip, including coordinates of pick-up/drop-off locations, starting/ending times of the trip, distance, length of trip, payment type and itemized fares.
 We view each trip as a transition from the pickup location to the dropoff location, so that the data is a collection of fragmented sample paths of a city-wide Markov process.
-For more analysis on such taxi-trip data, see for examples \cite{liu2012understanding} and \cite{benson2017spacey}.
-We aim to apply the proposed method to analyze the taxi-trip Markov process and identify aggregation structures of the NYC traffic dynamics.
+For more analysis on such taxi-trip data, see for examples \cite{liu2012understanding,benson2017spacey}.

+We apply state compression to analyze the NYC taxi-trip dynamics.
 The first step is to preprocess the data by discretizing the map of Manhattan into a fine grid and treat each taxi trip as a single transition between the two cells that contain the pick-up and drop-off locations respectively.
 We remove those states (aka cells) with less than 200 total visits in a year (i.e., total number of pick-ups anddrop-offs), yielding approximate 5000 states.
 Then we compute the empirical transition matrix $\tilde{\bP}$ from the taxi trips.
 See Figure \ref{fig:singularvaluedecay} for the singular values of $\tilde{\bP}$.